The-Bevilacqua-Lab/variantfoldrna/README.md

                         The top n percent to define as riboSNitches (default = 0.05) --shuffle-null        Use shuffling approach to generate null distribution.
   ```

+## Trouble Shooting
+If you encounter any issues with MutaFoldRNA, please open an issue on the github page.

+### FAQ:
+- **Q:** I am getting an error with the normalize rule where it says one of the ID lines is too long and it is not a valid VCF file.
+What is going on?
+  - **A:** For some reason, bcftools does not like the ID columns for some VCF files.
+To fix this, you can use the `remove_id.py` script located in the `test_data` folder.
+This script will replace the ID column with a '.'.